C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ ToListDynamic creates a List from an IEnumerable.

-In this example, we will select customers, filter them dynamically by their countries, and return the result as a list.
+In this example, we will create a list of product, filter them dynamically by their type, and return the result as a list.

 Author: